-The Board regularly, and at least annually, reviews the staff policy, the diversity policy, and actively monitors the outcomes of the programs coordinated by the Future charitable fund and other similar programs to ensure that equality, diversity, support and fair treatment are continually promoted in the workplace.
+The Board regularly, and at least annually, reviews the staff policy, the diversity policy, and actively monitors the outcomes of the programs coordinated by the Charitable Foundation "Future" and other similar programs to ensure that equality, diversity, support and fair treatment are continually promoted in the workplace.

-This management report for the year ended 31 December 2021 was approved for issue on 30 April 2022.
+This management report for the year ended 31 December 2022 was approved for issue on 31 May 2023.